KOMMI-DRUTHENDRA/KOMMI-DRUTHENDRA/README.md

 ## Hi there 👋
+👋I'm Druthendra, a developer passionate about building innovative projects and exploring new technologies.
+I enjoy solving problems and creating dynamic sol.
 <!--
 **KOMMI-DRUTHENDRA/KOMMI-DRUTHENDRA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.